peter-dickinson-books/peterdickinson.com/content/murdermanor.md

 I will leave you to work out for yourself why always in Plato’s cave behind us, though practically never in the wavering shadows on the wall before us, that second victim, led away to the altar of the scaffold, turns out to be the butler.

-Copyright © Peter Dickinson 1991
+_Copyright © Peter Dickinson 1991_
-Published in the Spring edition of The Armchair Detective 1991.
-Based on a talk given at Mohonk in 1990